Ky1le/PDF-Manager/README.md

   <ul>
   <li>Granular definition of the pages who should be included.</li>
   <li>Delete or switch the currently selected PDF</li>
-  <li>Highlight the Pages of the currently selected PDF in the Preview-Window</li>
+  <li>Highlight the Pages of the currently selected PDF in the preview window</li>
   </ul>
   </td>
   </tr>